An Interview with Ryan Belanger and Jennifer Street at Claro Advisors

 What are you hearing from clients going into 2019?

 JS: Everyone senses that we’re at the end of the cycle, or top of the market, or however they want to phrase it.
 Clients seem tentative about entering the market, and for good reason.
 Folks are squeamish about investing cash and many with deep bull market gains are wondering how to reposition.
 We encourage them to have their long-term financial plan and goals inform their investment decisions and not let short term concerns derail their “fundamentals.”

 “With an industry that keeps changing, we notice that unique backgrounds [of our advisors] make use more able to adapt to changes and keep an open mind in problem solving.”

 What is the biggest financial risk that you believe is being under-reported?

 JS: We are primarily concerned about the amount of corporate debt and related share buy-backs that have arguably propped up the US stock market in recent years.
 Due to low interest rates, companies have borrowed far more than they ever had in the history of the US economy.
 They took the borrowed funds and paid dividends or bought back shares, which is a way to create a better EPS and appear more valuable.
 When this ends it could let a lot of air out of the market.

-What is the best piece of advice you share with your clients when discussing their financial future?
+What is the best piece of advice you share with your clients when discussing their financial futures?